Kelpering/EVIT-MindMap/README.md

 How do IPv4 and IPv6 differ in addressing devices on the internet?

 Answer:
 IPv4 addresses are four octet byte strings used to identify devices on a network.
-IPv6, while functioning similarly in identifying devices, has a much larger address space, allowing for a vastly greater number of unique devices to be addressed compared to IPv4.
+IPv6, while functioning similarly in identifying devices, has a much larger address space (with sixteen octets), allowing for a vastly greater number of unique devices to be addressed compared to IPv4.

 Question 3:
 What protocol would you use to securely transfer files to a remote machine and why?

 Answer:
 You would use SFTP (SSH File Transfer Protocol) or FTPS (File Transfer Protocol Secure).
-SFTP is preferred if SSH access is available since it leverages the security of SSH.
-FTPS can be used when secure file transfers are required but without SSH access.
+SFTP is preferred if SSH access is available since it leverages the ease of use of SSH.
+FTPS can be used when secure file transfers are required but without SSH access, or when speed is an absolute priority.